 Drink Up That Water Water kick-starts the process of detoxification

 in the body.
 You'll find that you have more energy, think clearer and feel less stiff.
-If you struggle to drink water throughout the day, try adding flavors like lemon or lime - which can also help to introduce additional vitamins like Vitamin C and potassium that boost the immune system, aid in digestion, boost metobolic processes and help to cleanse the skin.
+If you struggle to drink water throughout the day, try adding flavors like lemon or lime - which can also help to introduce additional vitamins like Vitamin C and potassium that boost the immune system, aid in digestion, boost metabolic processes and help to cleanse the skin.

 Sleep On It

+for newborns is between 14 and 17 hours, infants between 12 and 15 hours, toddlers between 11 and 14 hours, preschoolers between 10 and 13 hours, and school-aged children between 9 and 11 hours.
+For teenagers, 8 to 10 hours was considered appropriate, 7 to 9 hours for young adults and adults, and 7 to 8 hours of sleep for older adults."
 All of these suggestions should help to detox your body.
 In reality, we are surrounded by toxins every day.
 This is nothing to grow obsessive about, however it is something of which to be aware.
 Make simple life changes and notice how it makes your body feel, such as switching to an organic diet.
 Before making huge changes to your diet

 , lifestyle and activity level, be sure to check with your physician.
 Due to the amount of time we spend (or should be spending) on our mattresses sleeping, contact us

 .
 With real life experience of how it can block out disease and provide a greater sleep platform, it could be the easiest change you make to detoxify your life![/fusion_text]